mod-posh/Post2Discord/README.md

 # Post to Discord GitHub Action

-This repository contains a GitHub Action (`post2discord.yml`) and a PowerShell script (`post2discord.ps1) that sends notifications to a Discord channel when a new project version is released.
-It supports PowerShell modules (.psd1) and C# projects (.csproj).
+This repository contains a GitHub Action (`post2discord.yml`) and a PowerShell script (`post2discord.ps1`) that sends notifications to a Discord channel.
+The message to be posted is provided as input to the action, making it flexible for various use cases.

 ## Features

-- Dynamically determine the version of the project.
-- Construct a notification message with links to the project on GitHub and either NuGet or PowerShell Gallery.
+- Accepts a custom message to post to Discord, allowing for flexible notifications.
-- Send the notification message to a specified Discord channel via webhook.
+- Sends the provided message to a specified Discord channel via webhook.

 ## Usage